petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-settings-ui-reference.md

 #### Mentions

-Determine whether to allow users to mention other users in Site applications.
+Determine whether to allow users to mention other users in site applications.
 See [Mentioning Users](../../collaboration-and-social/notifications-and-requests/user-guide/configuring-mentions.md) for more information.

 ### Language